Shopify vs. Amazon: An In-Depth ComparisonJune in Blog

-This is because Amazon is an online marketplace while Shopify is an ecommerce platform.
+This is because Amazon is an online marketplace while Shopify is an e-commerce platform.

 Shopify, on the other hand, allows business owners to make their own websites that show only their brand.
 So customers who go to a Shopify-hosted brand website will see highly personalized pages for a single brand.

-When it comes to setting up an account, Shopify is the much easier tool to use.
+When it comes to setting up an account, Shopify is a much easier tool to use.
 The newbie seller just needs to go through a series of pages that require some information about the brand, the owner, and then you can soon have fun with the design.

 - A bank account number and a bank routing number